kytta/vavilon/README.md

    }
    ```

-4. Connect the dictionaries inside `<head>` element.
-Add the `data-vavilon-dict`
+4. Add each dictionary file to the page.
+Use a `script` element in the `<head>`
-   attribute to specify the dictionaries language:
+   with a `data-vavilon-dict` attribute holding the dictionary's language code:

    ```html
    <script type="application/json" src="path/to/ru.json" data-vavilon-dict="ru"></script>
    ```

-5. [Download and connect](#how-to-install) the latest version of `vavilon.js`.
+5. [Add](#how-to-install) the latest version of `vavilon.js` to the page.
+Now
-   Upon doing so, your page now will automatically change its language based
+   your page will automatically change its language based on the end user's
-   on the end user's browser locale.
+   browser locale.

-6. If you want your user to be able to switch languages, you can set it up by
+6. If you want your user to be able to switch languages manually, you can set it
-   using the `setLang` function:
+   up by using the exported `setLang` function:

    ```html
    <button onclick="setLang('en')">English version</button>